tcrz/pokeDex/README.md

 Display detailed information about pokemon when pokemon card is clicked.

 ### Process
 I passed the name of the pokemon to the PokemonDetails component.
 With useEffect, I fetch the pokemon data (using the name of the pokemon with the base url. eg:`https://pokeapi.co/api/v2/pokemon/Onix`), destructure the payload, extracting the pokemon's needed info:
+- Species
-• Stats
+- Stats
-• Types
+- Types
-• Weight
+- Weight
-• Moves
+- Moves

 Then I set it in state right when component mounts then render the data on screen.
 I decided to display the info using a popup style approach.
 With the help of react-router, I was able to display the component without any refresh.